deriv-com/deriv-api-hooks/README.md

 # deriv-api-hooks
-A React hooks library which encapsulates Deriv API WebSocket functionality.
+A React hooks library based of @tanstack/query which encapsulates Deriv API WebSocket functionality.